tjosephcarroll/se-lab18/icm/lab3/README.md

 ---

-2. **Removinga Service**
+2. **Removing a Service**
-At times we just want to get rid of a container image all together because we upgraded the system or it's a service we don't want to use anymore and we want to be good housekeepers and look after our storage
+	1. At times we just want to get rid of a container image all together because we upgraded the system or it's a service we don't want to use anymore and we want to be good housekeepers and look after our storage
 		* Removing a stopped container
 		```# icm rm -container signalfx -machine mename-r3-SD-test-0001```

 ---

 3. **Pulling Images**
-When we want to perform an upgrade of a container we need to make sure we have the version we want.
+	1. When we want to perform an upgrade of a container we need to make sure we have the version we want.
 In Docker terminology this is a *pull* operation (the lingo is very Githubish)
 		* Pulling a new container image before a subsequent run to a specific machine or tier (identified by role names)
 		```# icm pull -image intersystems/iris:2020.1 -role DM```

 ---

-4. **Starting & Runnig Services for a Composable Architecture** We can obviously start any service we might want.
+4. **Starting Services for a Composable Architecture**
+	1. We can obviously start any service we might want.
 When working with containers it is natural to start thinking in terms *services or utilities* or libraries as yet another container to run.
 Things just become simpler as there is no installation and configuration to worry about but only an end-point to fire up & leverage
 		* Starting a container on a tier of servers
 		```# icm start -container sysdig -role SD```
 ---